Home / Africa Blog / Top 10 Surfing Destinations in South Africa

 Countries South Africa, Namibia, Botswana, Zambia

-Overview This 19-day epic through four countries is the answer to Southern Africa’s call of the wild.
+Overview This 19-day epic tour through four countries is the answer to Southern Africa’s call of the wild.
 Explore the Okavango Delta on a walking safari, spot the big five from an open-top jeep in Chobe National Park, and marvel at some of the highest sand dunes in the world in Namibia.
-In addition to this, you’ll also have the opportunity to immerse in some of Africa’s regional cultures - from meeting the San Bushmen of the Kalahari to mingling with locals while on a Cape township tour.
+In addition to this, you’ll also have the opportunity to immerse in some of Africa’s regional cultures - from meeting the San Bushmen of the Kalahari to mingling with locals while on a Cape Town township tour.

 • Price Beat Guaranteed